Poland men's national junior ice hockey team

-The Polish men's national under 20 ice hockey team is the national under-20 ice hockey team in Poland.
+The Polish men's national junior ice hockey team is the national under-20 ice hockey team in Poland.
 The team represents Poland at the International Ice Hockey Federation's World Junior Hockey Championship Division I. Poland first played at the World Juniors in 1977, and throughout the 1980s moved between the Pool A and B, before dropping down in the 1990s.
 They last played at the top level in the 1997 World Juniors.